Nearer My God to Thee (Homicide: Life on the Street): Plot summary

-The dead body of Katherine Goodrich, who was named Baltimore's "Good Samaritan of the Year" for opening a women's emergency services shelter, is found in a dumpster near a Catholic church in the middle of the night, completely naked except for a pair of white cotton gloves.
-Megan Russert (Isabella Hofmann), a new shift commander with the homicide department, is assigned to handle the case, but Colonel Granger (Gerald F. Gough) does not trust her with the politically volatile case and asks Giardello (Yaphet Kotto) to help her.
-Giardello calls his detectives in to help those of Russert.
+Katherine Goodrich, who was previously named Baltimore's "Good Samaritan of the Year" for opening a women's emergency services shelter, is found dead in a dumpster near a Catholic church in the middle of the night, completely naked except for a pair of white cotton gloves.
+Megan Russert (Isabella Hofmann), a new shift commander with the homicide unit, is assigned to handle the investigation, but Colonel Granger (Gerald F. Gough) does not trust her with the politically volatile case and asks Giardello (Yaphet Kotto) to help her.
+Gee calls his detectives in to help Russert's.
 Pembleton (Andre Braugher) clashes with the foul-tempered Roger Gaffney (Walt MacPherson), the primary detective on the Goodrich case.
-Russert explains Goodrich was beaten to death and they suspect she was raped, although the autopsy has not been completed yet.
-So far, the press is unaware of the killing.
-Russert's detectives voice their lack of respect for Russert based on her gender.
-Howard (Melissa Leo) vigorously defends her, but when the two meet later they do not get along.
+Russert explains Goodrich was beaten to death and possibly raped, although the autopsy has not been completed yet.
+Russert's detectives voice their lack of respect for her based on her gender.
+Howard (Melissa Leo) vigorously defends Russert, but when the two meet later they do not get along.

 Pembleton and Bayliss (Kyle Secor) question Sister Magdalena (Pamela Payton-Wright), who worked with Goodrich at the shelter.
 She claims one of the abusive boyfriends of a shelter victim recently threatened Goodrich.
 She also claims Goodrich never wore white gloves.
 Pembleton later tells Bayliss he is Catholic, but his faith has weakened over time.
 Gaffney believes the boyfriend is the likely killer, but Pembleton feels it was not a crime of passion, but of perversion, because the killer placed white gloves on the body.
-Gaffney calls Pembleton a racial slur, nearly leading to a fight until Russert intervenes.
-Meanwhile, Felton (Daniel Baldwin) is distraught because his wife Beth (Mary B. Ward) has thrown him out of the house and will not let him see their kids.
-Nevertheless, Felton admits to Howard he is having an affair with another woman.
+Gaffney calls Pembleton "boy", nearly leading to a fight until Russert intervenes.
+Meanwhile, Felton (Daniel Baldwin) is distraught because his wife Beth (Mary B. Ward) has thrown him out of the house and will not let him see their kids; he admits to Howard he is having an affair with another woman.
 Meanwhile, Lewis (Clark Johnson) and Munch (Richard Belzer) are in negotiations to buy a bar, but the owner will not lower her price and they must seek a third partner.
 They unsuccessfully pursue Bolander (Ned Beatty), but Bayliss later agrees to invest in the bar.